 - Head-on Collisions.
-Passengers vehicles do not always share the road like they should.
+Passenger vehicles do not always share the road as they should.
 In the event they neglect to give a motorcyclist the proper right-of-way when heading into an intersection, a head-on collision could occur.
 Drivers should take extra precautions when operating their vehicles near bikes.

 - Alcohol Consumption.
 As mentioned with the statistics above, driving under the influence is one of the main contributing factors in crashes.
 Regardless of which party is driving drunk, alcohol significantly reduces reaction time, decision-making abilities, and general awareness.
 Drivers who are intoxicated are likely to react too slowly to what’s happening on the road and end up causing an accident.

 - Inadequate Experience.
 Inexperienced motorists may be unaware of how to drive defensively or what the protocols are for driving in inclement weather or heavy traffic.
 New motorcyclists may be unfamiliar with controlling their motorcycle in different situations or may not know the laws that affect their ride.
 A serious enthusiast should take the time to learn how their bike operates and how to protect themselves on the open road.

 - Improper Licensing.
 It’s imperative for a motorcyclist to obtain the proper license prior to operating a bike.
 The training established by the state gives new riders the knowledge they will need to safely and successfully operate their new vehicles on the road.
 This benefits all travelers.